 - Apply spray wax or quick detailer with microfiber towels to add shine and protection.

-How often do you need to wash a black car?
+Q. How often do you need to wash a black car?

 Brake dust can cause damage to wheels and paint so I like to get rid of that as much as possible.
 Sometimes if the weather is particularly bad I just pull the powerwasher out and give the wheels and sides of the car a quick wash Bird droppings can also damage your paint.

 If you park in an area where tree sap or bird poo is a problem then you should wash your car weekly.
-If your car is well protected with a good sealant it should be easier to clean.
+If your car is well-protected with a good sealant it should be easier to clean.

 Water spots are caused by water drying on the paint.
 A very helpful tool is a small drier.
-These help blow water out of hard-to-reach spots to help you dry the car.
+This help blow the water out of hard-to-reach spots to help you dry the car.
 With more powerful blowers you can dry the car completely which would obviously be of great benefit as you won’t be touching the surface.

-Dry and clean the glass with awaffle weave microfiber towel.
+Dry and clean the glass with a weave microfiber towel.
 This helps protect the tinted glass.
 A special glass cleaner for cars sound not contain anything damaging such as ammonia and will leave a brilliant shine.